snubwoody/wakunguma.com/src/pages/blog/variadic-generics.md

 impl<F: FnMut(T1, T2), T1: 'static, T2: 'static> System<(T1, T2)> for F {}
 ```

+If this is a one and done kind of thing then it wouldn't be too much effort, but imagine a crate
-Either way you are limited by how far you are willing to support, most of the time it's implemented
+with many such items.
+You are also limited by how far you are willing to support, most of the time
-until a high enough number like 16 or 25.
+going up to a fairly high number like 10 will cover most use cases.
+But with variadic generics

-But with variadic generics you could support an arbitrary amount of parameters and write much less code.
+you could support an arbitrary amount of parameters and write much less code.

 ```rust
 trait System<T> { }